 Medical Uses

-In Traditional Chinese Medicine, this plant is known as Tu-ren-shen and is used to tone the digestion, moistens the lungs, and promotes breast milk.
+In Traditional Chinese Medicine, this plant is known as Tu-ren-shen and is used to tone digestion, moisten the lungs, and promote breast milk.

-Useful for treating headaches, aphrodisiac, pneumonia, diarrhea, a lot of urine, irregular menstruation, vaginal discharge, and a little milk.
-The roots are used for impotence.
-The juice from the leaves is used to smooth expenditures, treat ulcers, and increase appetite.
+Helpful in treating headaches, pneumonia, diarrhea, a lot of urine, irregular menstruation, vaginal discharge, and a little milk.
+The roots are used for impotence and as an aphrodisiac.
+In addition, leaf juice is used to smooth expenditures, treat ulcers, and increase appetite.

 Caution: Poisoning can occur if you use too much.
 It is usually characterized by nausea, vomiting, and shortness of breath.